umendrayadav-dotcom/jianhackpad/README.md

-# LeoPad
+# jIAN HACKPAD

 A custom mechanical keyboard macropad featuring RGB backlighting and powered by the Seeed Studio XIAO RP2040 microcontroller.

 ## Overview

-LeoPad is a 12-key mechanical keyboard PCB designed for custom macropad builds.
+JIANHACKPAD is a 12-key mechanical keyboard PCB designed for custom macropad builds.
 The board features Cherry MX compatible switches, addressable RGB LEDs, and a compact form factor perfect for programmable shortcuts and macros.

 ![PCB Render](resources/pcb.png)